QidiLiu/mask-converter/README.md

 # mask-converter

+（[👉轉至中文版README](./doc/README_CN.md）

-Convert contours in JSON file (result of VIA 2) to mask in PNG file
+Convert contours in JSON file (result of VIA 2) into mask in PNG file

 ## 1. Introduction